ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 I looked at two passing runs for chum-codex on `torch-pipeline` and found something disturbing.

-The web search feature was disabled for workers, but life finds a way:
+The web search was disabled, but life finds a way:

 ![codex-sol-cheating](https://r2.jumploops.com/codex-sol-cheating.png)
 _GPT-5.6 Sol on xhigh_